Not only economical and environmentally-friendly, but cannabis stem tea also works wonders for your health!

 5. Make that tea taste amazing and start enjoying.

 The flavor of the cannabis stem tea might not be all that appealing, even if you love the taste of smokeable or edible herb.
 For this reason, it may be useful to implement an additional tea bag from your favorite stash, maybe even an option with some caffeine if this is a morning brew.
 Utilize one or two tea bags, and allow them to steep into that mixture you just strained.
 Once the bags have soaked for their needed time, remove them and pour the contents into a mug or teacup.

 If you do not feel like drinking your tea plain, there are ways to spice it up; with honey, sugar, agave syrup, milk/coconut milk/cream or even a little lemon.
-Just as it goes with tea that can’t get you high, there are so many ways to enjoy cannabis stem tea.
+As it is with tea that can’t get you high, there are so many ways to enjoy cannabis stem tea.

-We hope you not only found this article to be entertaining, but also educational and informative.
-It is important to remember that the consumption of cannabis is the sole responsibility of the user, and discretion should always be taken.
+We hope you not only found this article to be entertaining but also educational and informative.
+It is important to remember that the consumption of cannabis is the sole responsibility of the user.
+For this reason, discretion should always be taken.